Major histocompatibility complex: Function

-Autoimmune reaction: Having some MHC molecules increases the risk of autoimmune diseases more than having others.
+Autoimmune reaction: The presence of certain MHC molecules can increase the risk of autoimmune diseases more than others.
 HLA-B27 is an example.
 It is unclear how exactly having the HLA-B27 tissue type increases the risk of ankylosing spondylitis and other associated inflammatory diseases, but mechanisms involving aberrant antigen presentation or T cell activation have been hypothesized.

 Tissue allorecognition: MHC molecules in complex with peptide epitopes are essentially ligands for TCRs.
 T cells become activated by binding to the peptide-binding grooves of any MHC molecule that they were not trained to recognize during positive selection in the thymus.

 Antigen processing and presentation

 Peptides are processed and presented by two classical pathways: